 With more than 400 registered cultivars to choose from, you have plenty of options when it comes to yews.
 Originally, there were simply different species of yews available from varying different climates and regions.
 Today most yews commercially available are hybrids of several species.
 This allows them to have the best traits of many different parents, which makes them adaptable in more gardens.

 Yew Care Must-Knows

-Since yews are a conifer, they don't have flowers like many other plants do—they produce cones instead.
+Because they are conifers, yews don't have flowers like many other plants do; they produce cones instead.
 Yew plants are separately male and female, so one shrub may be a male and produce only pollen, while another produces only fruit.
 The pollen of yews can cause severe reactions to those sensitive to seasonal allergies, and the pollen grains themselves are very small.
 Avoid planting male varieties if you are particularly susceptible to pollen allergies.